FaheemJawfar/tamil_quran/README.md

 **'Tamil Quran'** is an Android app made with Flutter.
 This app is a spin off from my previous app 'Sri Lankan prayer times'.
-Now it comes as a seperate app.
+Now it comes as a separate app.

 Read Holy Quran in Arabic and read the translation in Tamil.